mathewgomas-alfred/mathewgomas.io/user_manual/vector_graphics.rst

 Coordinates
 ~~~~~~~~~~~

-Shapes can be moved with the Select Shapes tool, and in the tool options you can specify the exact coordinates.
+Shapes can be moved with the :guilabel:`Select Shapes` tool, and in the tool options you can specify the exact coordinates.

 Editing nodes and special parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have a shape selected, you can double click it to get to the appropriate tool to edit it.
-Usually this is the Edit Shape Tool, but for Text this is the Text Tool.
+Usually this is the :guilabel:`Edit Shape` tool, but for text this is the :guilabel:`Text` tool.

-In the Edit Shape Tool, you can move around nodes on the canvas for regular paths.
-For special paths, like the ellipse and the rectangle, you can move nodes and edit the specific parameters in the tool options docker.
+In the :guilabel:`Edit Shape` tool, you can move around nodes on the canvas for regular paths.
+For special paths, like the ellipse and the rectangle, you can move nodes and edit the specific parameters in the :guilabel:`Tool Options` docker.

 Working together with other programs
 ------------------------------------